sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>graphviz-devel</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Development package for graphviz
+Short desc    : Development package for graphviz
 URL          : http://www.graphviz.org/
-Лицензия     : EPL-1.0
+License      : EPL-1.0
-Описание     : A collection of tools for the manipulation and layout of graphs (as in nodes
+Descript     : A collection of tools for the manipulation and layout of graphs (as in nodes
              : and edges, not as in barcharts).
 This package contains development files for
              : graphviz.
 ```